yoyo53/Infernape-test-I3/README.md

 ## Step 1

-Make sure you can run the add-team test
+Choose a programming language and make sure you can run the `add-team` test - you'll have to fix the URL (see the TODO comment)

 ## Step 2